-A tiered plate of hot and cold savouries was the first food to appear on our table; consisting of finger sandwiches, rolls, pies, tarts and arancini balls.
+Tiered plates of hot and cold savouries were the first foods to appear on our table, consisting of finger sandwiches, rolls, pies, tarts and arancini balls.

-Our next tiered plate was filled with warm scones, jam and cream (plenty of cream) on the lower tier and various deserts on the top tier.
-Deserts included tubs of panna cotta with raspberry, macaroons, chocolate brownies and cupcakes.
+The savoury menu was followed by tiered plates filled with warm scones, jam, and cream (plenty of cream) on the lower tier and various deserts on the top plated level.
+Deserts included tubs of panna cotta with raspberries, macaroons, chocolate brownies and cupcakes.

 A note on cost

 Disclaimer: This post contains no affiliate links.
 All views and opinions are my own and non-sponsored.
-All photos are Meg Speak’s and remain the copyright of Speak Photography.
+Photos by Meg Speak.

 Please leave a comment below to share your thoughts.
 High tea or afternoon tea?
 If both were advertised on the same page at different venues, which would you be drawn to?